Bocheng-Feng/Symphony-PPSD/README.md

 ## Overview

-This repository provides comprehensive tools for measuring, analyzing, and visualizing Pseudo Phase Space Density (PPSD) profiles of host halos from the Symphony simulations.
-The toolkit focuses on investigating connections between PPSD profiles and halo properties.
+This repository provides comprehensive tools for investigating Pseudo Phase Space Density (PPSD) profiles of host halos from the Symphony simulations.
+Our project focuses on investigating connections between PPSD profiles and host halo mass assembly history.

-## Main Function

-- **PPSD Profile**: Calculate smoothed PPSD slopes for host halos
-- **Equilibrium Analysis**: Evaluate deviations from Jeans equation
-- **Visualization**: Visualize the projected PPSD or density map

 ## Quick Start